top of page

 When we restrict, we establish boundaries or rules that restrict or control the actions, movements, access, or availability of a person, object, or activity.
 It involves setting constraints or putting in place measures to prevent or regulate certain behaviors, actions, or conditions.
 For example, governments may restrict certain rights or freedoms in the interest of public safety or security.
 Companies may restrict access to certain areas or resources to authorized personnel only.
 Individuals may restrict their diet by avoiding certain foods for health reasons.
 By imposing restrictions, we aim to manage, regulate, or safeguard specific aspects, often with the intention of maintaining order, ensuring compliance, or preventing undesired outcomes.
 Restricting can be a means of exercising control, setting boundaries, or maintaining a desired level of security or efficiency in various contexts.

-Example sentences of restrict
+Example sentences containing restrict

 1. Parents should restrict the amount of screen time their children have daily.